-In the event that water services will be returned to normal quickly, no further action needs to be taken.
+If water services will be returned to normal quickly, no further action needs to be taken.

-In the event that water supplies will not be available for several hours, the following procedure is to be followed:
+If water supplies will not be available for several hours, the following procedure is to be followed:

-- o use the stock of bottled water. - milk and juices are to be used to supply the fluid needs of the residents - laundry and dishwashing operations and regular resident bathing shall be discontinued for the duration of the shortage - o water required for emergency care of the residents may be obtained from the water tanks located in the boiler rooms.
+- use the stock of bottled water. - o milk and juices are to be used to supply the fluid needs of the residents. - laundry and dishwashing operations and regular resident bathing shall be discontinued for the duration of the shortage. - water required for emergency care of the residents may be obtained from the water tanks located in the boiler rooms.
 Water used for this purpose must be allowed to cool before use, as tank temperatures are normally hot. - minimize the use of toilets during the period of shortage.
 Remember, all toilet tanks can be flushed once after supply to the building is cut off.

-In the event that water supplies will not be returned to normal for an extended period of time (longer than 24 hrs), initiate contact with our water supply company.
+If water supplies will not be returned to normal for an extended period of time (longer than 24 hrs), initiate contact with our water supply company.